 Crescent Lake Fishing

-Lake Crescent fishing for bluegill and shellcracker is popular during late spring/early summer as the fish congregate during their spawn.
-Largemouth bass anglers, fish early mornings and late evening to avoid the heat during the summer months.
+At first look, the lake water in Crescent Lake Fl for fishing is exceptional for bluegill and shellcracker and popular during late spring/early summer as the fish congregate during their spawn.
+Largemouth bass anglers fish early mornings and late evening to avoid the heat during the summer months.
 Deeper docks and pilings on Lake Crescent provide great targets.
-Live shiners as well as artificial baits should both be effective during the winter months.
+Live shiners, as well as artificial baits, should both be useful during the winter months.

-Crescent Lake is fed by a large marsh to the east and two small creeks on its South end.
-It’s main connection is to the St. Johns River, approximately six miles to the North, by Dunns Creek, a twisting, and winding creek, which has good bass fishing in its own.
-The water levels in Crescent are generally effected by the St. Johns River.
+A large marsh feeds Crescent Lake to the east and two small creeks on its South end.
+Its primary connection is to the St. Johns River, approximately six miles to the North, by Dunns Creek, a twisting, and winding creek, which has good bass fishing on its own.
+The water levels in Crescent are generally affected by the St. Johns River.

-The lake averages about 10 feet deep, with some sustained areas of 12-16 feet along the lower West shoreline and a deep 20-30 foot channel between Crescent and Dead Lake.
+The average depth is 10 feet, with some sustained areas of 12-16 feet along the lower West shoreline and a deep 20-30 foot channel between Crescent and Dead Lake.

 One particular ‘oddity’ about Crescent, which is sure to make the structure-oriented bass fishermen sit up and take notice, is the excellent drop-off that runs parallel to the shoreline for nearly the entire circumference of the lake.
-In general, the bottom topography of the lake shows a slight tapering out from the shoreline until a depth of 5-8 feet.
-Then, in most locations there is a very rapid descent into 10-16 feet.
+In general, the lake’s bottom topography shows a slight tapering out from the shoreline until a depth of 5-8 feet.
+Then, in most locations, there is a very rapid descent into 10-16 feet.
 There is a little, but not much.
-Hydrilla, milfoil and other grasses and the only lily pad fields of significance are in the shallow basin.
+Hydrilla, milfoil, and other grasses and the only lily pad fields of significance are in the shallow basin.
 These pad fields are also productive crappie locations during the spawning months of February through March.
-Local anglers find them schooling in the open waters just prior to and after the spawn.
+Local anglers find them schooling in the open waters just before and after the spawn.
 But, during the spawn, they will be with the pads.

 Crescent Lake Reviews